Bashir Yusuf Ibrahim: Public service and professional career

-He has served on several committees including the Justice Niki Tobi Committee on the 1999 Constitution, as secretary of the presidential committee on the rehabilitation of the National Mosque, as chairman of the committee for restructuring the Abuja Investment Company, and as a member of the Federal Government committee on job creation under chairman Aliko Dangote.
+He has served on several committees including the Justice Niki Tobi Committee on the 1999 Constitution, as Secretary of the Fundraising Sub-Committee of the Presidential Committee on the Rehabilitation of the National Mosque, as Chairman of the Committee for Restructuring the Abuja Investment Company, and as a member of the Federal Government Committee on Job Creation under Chairman Aliko Dangote.

-Bashir has been invited to speak on democracy, political parties and elections at home and abroad, including at Nigeria’s National Institute for Policy and Strategic Studies, National Democratic Institute, International Republican Institute, United Nations Development Program, the Africa Studies Centre, University of Oxford, United Kingdom, etc.
+Bashir has been invited to speak on democracy, political parties and elections at home and abroad, including at Nigeria’s National Institute for Policy and Strategic Studies, National Democratic Institute, International Republican Institute, United Nations Development Program, University of Oxford, United Kingdom, etc.